 Biology Placement Test

-The biology placement test is based on the objectives of the BIO-1100: Introduction to Biological Chemistry course and measures students’ knowledge of biological chemistry for placement into BIO-2331 or BIO-233A only.
-It does not qualify as completion of a 1000-level course, the prerequisite for several other biology courses.
+The biology placement test is based on the objectives of the BIO 1100 Introduction to Biological Chemistry course and measures students’ knowledge of biological chemistry for placement into BIO 2331 Anatomy and Physiology l.
+It does not qualify as completion of a biology 1000-level course, the prerequisite for several other biology courses.

 Students must score at least 21/30 (70%) to earn a passing score.

-A passing score does not exempt a student from completing BIO-1100 if that course is required for the degree or certificate they plan to earn.
+A passing score does not exempt a student from completing BIO 1100 Introduction to Biological Chemistry if that course is required for the degree or certificate they plan to earn.

 Taking the Biology Placement Test

-Students will visit their preferred Tri-C campus Testing Center to complete the biology placement test.
-Visit your campus Testing Center webpage for location and hours of operation.
+Review the biology placement test review topics before visiting your preferred campus Testing Center to complete the placement test.
+See your campus Testing Center webpage for location and hours of operation.

 Students have 45 minutes to answer 30 multiple-choice questions.
 No calculator allowed.